 Participants: 10 participants (8 male, 2 female; age: 28.9 ± 4.4) were recruited.
+Participants were either graduate students recruited from our lab or graduate/undergraduate students recruited from our university's Computer Science, Computer Graphics Technology, and Industrial Engineering departments.
+All study participants were first-time users of our acquisition approach.
 In a pre-session 5-point Likert scale questionnaire, participants self-reported their prior experience levels in various skills related to the task.
 Participants reported some knowledge of augmented reality (2.6 ± 1.1) , head-mounted displays (2.9 ± 1.4) , and 3D reconstruction (2.4 ± 1.1) , but were generally unfamiliar with photogrammetry itself (1.5 ± 0.7) .